Ant-keeping

 A formicarium, which is a housing for an ant colony.
 Note the talcum powder/rubbing alcohol lubricant mixture applied around the top perimeter of the enclosure, to prevent ants from escaping.

 Ant-keeping (or ant keeping) is a hobby involving the capture, care, and observation of ants and ant colonies.
 It is a form of lay myrmecology.
-The trend toward keeping ants as pets has increased exponentially over the past decade.
+The trend toward keeping ants as pets has increased significantly over the past decade.

 History

 Keeping ants as pets have been a common hobby since the mass-marketed Uncle Milton's Ant Farm achieved commercial success in the late 1950s, though these ant farms did not include a queen ant for legal reasons.
 With the exception of Pogonomyrmex occidentalis, U.S. Federal law restricts shipping live queen ants of other species (and other "plant pests") in interstate commerce.

 Reasons for ant-keeping

 Ant keepers may choose to keep ants in captivity to document ant behavior (in the case of an ant species which is difficult to observe in the wild).
 This field of study is called myrmecology.
 Ant keepers may also choose to keep ants as a casual hobby; i.e., as pets.
 People who keep ants may also keep them for scientific purposes and experiments.
-Furthermore, ants require less involvement from human keepers to breed, as long as the proper conditions are met, as opposed to other species.
+Furthermore, ants require less involvement from human keepers to breed, as long as the proper conditions are met, as opposed to other animals.